 If you would like to exercise any of those rights, please:

-- Send a written request by either email or letter to our Data Protection Officer (please see ‘who are we’)
+- Send a written request by either email or letter to our Data Protection Officer (please see ‘Who We Are’)

 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or EEA) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113
+The supervisory authority in the UK is the Information Commissioner who may be contacted at ico.org.uk/concerns/ or telephone: 0303 123 1113.

-This privacy notice (v0.3Nov18) was last updated on 24th December 2018 with a summary of the changes being:
+This privacy notice (v1.4 Dec 19) was last updated on 16th December 2019 with a summary of the changes being: